 How to use Canva for Pinterest

 So this is where Canva comes in.
-You might have heard of Canva before, or you might not, but the good news is that it’s really easy to use.
+You might have heard of Canva before, or you might not.
+The good news is that it’s really easy to use.
 It’s a programme that will you create professional looking graphics, without having to be a professional graphic designer.
 There are templates, fonts, and stock photography that will help you create beautiful looking pins that will explode your traffic!

 But I hear you.
 You’re not a graphic designer.
 You might be thinking that you don’t know how to create an nice looking pin.
 Well, the bad new is that you are going to have to flex those design muscles.
 However, the good news is that Canva makes it as simple to do that as possible.
-So without further ado, here’s how you can get the most out of Canva so you can create beautiful, clickable pins for your blog…
+So without further ado, here’s how you can get the most out of Canva.
+Start creating beautiful, clickable pins for your blog – starting right now!

 How to create clickable pins on Canva